Tweaker (song)

-"Tweaker" is the debut single by American basketball player and rapper LiAngelo Ball under the stage name Gelo.
-Produced by Kunica and Glockie Cheez, the song was released on January 3, 2025, as the lead single for his debut studio album League of My Own (2025).
+"Tweaker" is the debut single by American rapper and former basketball player LiAngelo "Gelo" Ball.
+Produced by Kunica and Glockie Cheez, the song was released on January 3, 2025, as the lead single for his debut studio album, League of My Own (2025).
 It immediately gained traction online and became his breakout hit.
 A remix of the song featuring American rapper Lil Wayne was released on February 7, 2025.

 Background

 The beat of the song was purchased on BeatStars.
 In late December 2024, LiAngelo Ball previewed the song on Internet personality N3on's livestream with a snippet of the chorus.
 The song became a viral sensation overnight; fans and music publications compared the style to popular rap music of the 2000s, particularly Southern hip hop of New Orleans, and created Internet memes for the song.
 Some have compared it to soundtracks of PlayStation 2-era sports video games or entrance music for wrestlers.

 "Tweaker" was released to streaming services on January 3, 2025.
 It became popularly played in locker rooms of NBA and NFL teams and received praise from many celebrities, including rappers Cam'ron, Cardi B, Drake, Eminem, Joe Budden, Lil Yachty, Mase, Meek Mill and T-Pain.
 Rappers Moneybagg Yo and Boosie expressed interest in appearing on a remix of the song.
 Gelo's brother Lonzo Ball was initially credited as a songwriter but confirmed that it was an error, writing on X "Only credit I deserve is the cover art lol G really that".
 "Tweaker" became Gelo's first charting song, debuting and peaking at number 29 on the Billboard Hot 100 dated January 18.
-The song became certified Platinum by the Recording Industry Association of America (RIAA) on November 17th, 2025 after reaching one million copies in digital units sold.
+The song became certified Platinum by the Recording Industry Association of America (RIAA) on November 17, 2025, after reaching one million copies in digital units sold.